spluta/NN_Synth_1/README.md

 3) The main SC program is in the NN_Synth_1_SCFile.scd.
 To run the program, open the file in SC, place the cursor inside the parenthesis and press cmd-return.
 To stop the program, press cmd-period.
 This will also stop the Python program.

+Some Things:

+1) When the program starts, it will boot the server, load the keras models, and then prime the models.
+This will send 400 random values to the different models.
+If I don't do this, the models will be unresponsive.
+When the models are primed, the faders on Lemur should jump around for a couple of seconds.
+If this doesn't happen, SC does not have the correct NetAddr for your Lemur app.

+2) Make sure to press the predictOn button on the Lemur.
+This will turn messaging between SC and python on.

+3) Sometimes, usually the first time the files are loaded from any directory, keras will make an error loading one of the models.
+If it does this, the terminal window will be filled with errors and one or more of the models won't work.
+Press command-period in SC to stop everything, then try again.

+Training a Model:

+Each model is made of a number of points.
+4 is a good minimum.
+To train the model:

+1) Press the predict button so it says predictOff.
+This will stop the models from working.
+2) Set the model to the one you want to train.
+3) Press load points to load the points of the model.
+4) You can flip through the points settings of the current model by pressing next point.
+This makes more sense with prediction on.
+5) Clear point will clear the current point.
+6) Make point will make a new point.
+7) Once the points are all made, press train.
+A new terminal window should pop up and train the model.
+8) Press reloadNNs to reload all the models and it should be ready to go.